nitishUp/Python-chemical-engg-codes/README.md

 # Python-chemical-engg-codes
-(If you are opening iit in Mobile, click on view code above)
+(If you are opening it in Mobile, click on view code above)

    In this code, we are solving a CSTR reactor problem.
 Follow the comments to know the details.
 Once you understood how CSTR model is solved, you can Solve any reactor by doing needed changes in code.